 My publications and profile can be viewed at:

 My research focuses on the foraging ecology of Marine top-predators; specifically at-sea behaviour and its influence on the population dynamics.
-Species I am currently studying are Antarctic and Subantarctic fur seals, and Ross seals.
+I am currently studying are Antarctic and Subantarctic fur seals, Weddell, and Ross seals.